-Level 1 Quoted prices are available in active markets for identical investments as of the reporting date.
-The type of investments included in this category included listed equities and listed mutual funds.

-Better World Fund, Inc. Notes to the Financial Statements December 31, 2015 and 2014

-Level 2 Pricing inputs including market data which is readily available, regularly distributed or updated, reliable and verifiable, not proprietary, provided by multiple, independent sources that are actively involved in the relevant market.
-Investments which are generally included in this category include less liquid and restricted equity securities and fixed income securities.

-Level 3 Pricing inputs are unobservable for the investment and include situations where there is little, if any, market activity for the investment.
+- Level 1 Quoted prices are available in active markets for identical investments as of the reporting date.
+The type of investments included in this category included listed equities and listed mutual funds. - Level 2 Pricing inputs including market data which is readily available, regularly distributed or updated, reliable and verifiable, not proprietary, provided by multiple, independent sources that are actively involved in the relevant market.
+The Fund does not hold assets or liabilities in this category. - Level 3 Pricing inputs are unobservable for the investment and include situations where there is little, if any, market activity for the investment.
 The inputs into the determination of fair value require significant judgment or estimation.
-Investments that are included in this category generally include investments in private equity and investment funds as well as off-shore hedge funds.
+The Fund does not hold assets or liabilities in this category.

 An investment's level with the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 However, the determination of what constitutes "observable" requires significant judgment on the part of the Fund.
-The categorization of an investment with the hierarchy is based upon the pricing transparency of the investment and does not necessarily correspond to the perceived risk of that investment.
+The categorization of an investment within the hierarchy is based upon the pricing transparency of the investment and does not necessarily correspond to the perceived risk of that investment.

 The following tables present the financial investments in which BWF invests.
-The following investments are carried at fair value as of December 31, 2015 and 2014, by the fair valuation hierarchy defined above:
+The following investments are carried at fair value as of December 31, 2016 and 2015, by the fair valuation hierarchy defined above:

-N ces in Active Markets for ntical Assets (Level 1) Obsei Inp her rvable outs rel 2) Unobse Inpu (Leve ıts Fair Value at December 31, 2015 Investments Mutual fund Balanced fund \$ 2,571,871 \$ \$ - \$ 2,571,871 \$ 2,571,871 \$ \$ - \$ 2,571,871 N ces in Active Markets for ntical Assets (Level 1) Obsei Inp her rvable outs rel 2) Unobse Inpu (Leve ıts air Value at cember 31, 2014 Investments Mutual fund Balanced fund \$ 2,091,019 \$ \$ \$ 2,091,019 \$ 2,091,019 \$ - \$ - \$ 2,091,019
+N ces in Active larkets for ntical Assets (Level 1) Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) Fair Value at December 31, 2016 Investments Mutual fund Balanced fund \$ 2,740,443 \$ - \$ - \$ 2,740,443 \$ 2,740,443 \$ - \$ - \$ 2,740,443 \$ 2,740,443 \$ Prices in Active Markets for Identical Assets (Level 1) Other Observable Inputs (Level 2) Unobservable Inputs (Level 3) air Value at ecember 31, 2015 Investments Mutual fund Balanced fund \$ 2,571,871 \$ - \$ - \$ 2,571,871 \$ 2,571,871 \$ - \$ - \$ 2,571,871

-There were no transfers between Level 1, 2 or 3 for the years ended December 31, 2015 and 2014.
+There were no transfers between Level 1, 2 or 3 for the years ended December 31, 2016 and 2015.